 Renzo e Lucia

-The menu offers a wide selection of the most popular dishes of the Neapolitan culinary tradition, from the delicious raw seafood to the tasty Neapolitan “fresella”, from the “scialatielli” to seafood to the traditional fried fish, from the popular peppered mussels to the inviting “caprese”, to the point of appreciating the famous linguine pasta with lobster.
+The menu offers a wide selection of the most popular dishes of the Neapolitan culinary tradition, from the delicious raw seafood to the tasty Neapolitan “fresella,” from the “scialatielli” to seafood to the traditional fried fish, from the popular peppered mussels to the inviting “Caprese,” to the point of appreciating the famous linguine pasta with lobster.
 The chefs masterfully combine the taste of tradition with creating innovative dishes.

-The name of the restaurant, which today is located in a historic 15th century building on the beach of Villa Donn’Anna, in the Posillipo district, is actually due to the previous location that housed it, in the spaces that were once the stables of the historic Palazzo Petrucci, in Piazza San Domenico Maggiore in Naples.
+The name of the restaurant, which today is located in a historic 15th-century building on the beach of Villa Donn’Anna, in the Posillipo district, is actually due to the previous location that housed it in the spaces that were once the stables of the historic Palazzo Petrucci, in Piazza San Domenico Maggiore in Naples.

 Caruso Roof Garden Restaurant

-The cuisine, faithful to tradition, serves first courses of pasta and fish specialties, but also recipes of international inspiration; do not miss the paccheri pasta with fish and green chillies; fried zucchini flowers stuffed with ricotta and Neapolitan salami; orange marinated salmon; cavatelli pasta with rocket and clams; baked fish and the inevitable buffalo mozzarella.
+The cuisine, faithful to tradition, serves first courses of pasta and fish specialties but also recipes of international inspiration; do not miss the paccheri pasta with fish and green chilies; fried zucchini flowers stuffed with ricotta and Neapolitan salami; orange marinated salmon; cavatelli pasta with rocket and clams; baked fish and the inevitable buffalo mozzarella.